'Climatological anomaly on steroids': Oklahoma has warmest December on record

 Tulsa’s 52.2 degrees eclipsed 1931’s record 47.3 degrees, and Oklahoma City’s 50.7 degrees topped its previous record of 48.7 degrees in 1965.

-"The month’s highest reading of 89 degrees at Grandfield (southwest Oklahoma) on the 24th is the highest December temperature recorded by the Mesonet since its temperature records began in 1997, and ninth highest compared to longer running cooperative network data that extends back to the early 1870s," McManus said.
+“The month’s highest reading of 89 degrees at Grandfield (in southwestern Oklahoma) on the 24th is the highest December temperature recorded by the Mesonet since its temperature records began in 1997 and ninth highest compared to longer running cooperative network data that extends back to the early 1870s,” McManus said.

-The month’s statewide average precipitation total ended at 0.95 inches, 1.16 inches below normal and ranked as the 34th driest December on record.
+The month’s statewide average precipitation total was 0.95 inches, 1.16 inches below normal, ranking as the 34th driest December on record.

 Tulsa had 1.53 inches of rain in December, about an inch below the 2.43 average for the month.

-The city also ended the year with a total of 37.33 inches of precipitation, also below the yearly average of 40.96.
+The city ended the year with a total of 37.33 inches of precipitation, also below the yearly average of 40.96 inches.

 January’s average high temperature in Tulsa is 48.9 degrees, with 1.63 inches of rain and 1.9 inches of snow on average.

-Statewide, December also was notable for unusually non-thunderstorm strong winds in the middle of the month.
+Statewide, December also was notable for unusually strong winds that weren’t related to thunderstorms in the middle of the month.

 “Dust storms closed roads in the Panhandle due to poor visibility, producing images right out of the Dust Bowl era.”